If you want to grow your law practice into a smooth-running, profitable business you’ll need help.

 - “I am working on my workflow and automation process.
 I want to make clients fill out a questionnaire for the first consultation.
 Do you think it is best to send them a fillable PDF by email to fill out or to send them a link to an online form that I’ll integrate with my CRM?”

-By the way, these are verbatim questions that appeared in the private Slack group that’s part of the LawFirm Co-Pilot program.
+By the way, these are verbatim questions that appeared in the private discussion group that’s part of the LawFirm Co-Pilot program.

-So online forums are an important part of a good mastermind experience.
+So as you probably know, online discussions are now an important part of a good mastermind experience.

 They provide you with access to insight from fellow lawyers, and trustworthy consultants (which is way better than just raw information).